 Troy is focused and committed to creating growth opportunities for both the company and the people who work there through strong leadership, strategic goal setting, and outstanding performance on all projects and at all levels.

-When he isn’t working, Troy enjoys spending time with his wife and three children.
+When he isn’t working, Troy enjoys spending time with his wife and four children.
 He is an avid sports fan and outdoor enthusiast and bases his free time around these interests alongside his family.

 Alex is our corporate health and safety director.
 Additional responsibilities include company photographer and drone pilot.
 Alex is a Utah native and grew up exploring the foothills of the Oquirrh Mountains behind his childhood home before ranging further to the dirt roads, switchbacks, rivers, and streams of the Wasatch and Uintah Ranges.
 Eight years in the Marine Corps provided Alex with foundational personal and professional opportunities on which he has continued to build a life dedicated to the service of family and community.